jlopp/bitcoin-politicians/README.md

 Based upon public financial disclosures, we can know which politicians in Congress actually have skin in the game.
 Because searching through financial disclosures can be a time intensive process, this project's goal is to crowdsource the work.

 ## Contributing
+NOTE: this repository will almost always be out of date due to the amount of work required to manually check 500+ disclosures that get published at unpredictable times.
-NOTE: many politicians have yet to be researched; if you have some spare time, I encourage you to look some up and contribute to this project by [editing the README.md file](https://github.com/jlopp/bitcoin-politicians/edit/master/README.md).
+If you have some spare time, contributions to this project are welcome by [editing the README.md file](https://github.com/jlopp/bitcoin-politicians/edit/master/README.md).

 You can find financial disclosures here:
 * [US House](https://disclosures-clerk.house.gov/PublicDisclosure/FinancialDisclosure) - click "Search Reports"